 Why test your website?

-It can be time consuming, and is therefore one of the many corners often cut when building websites to a tight budget.
+Testing can be time consuming, and is therefore one of the many corners often cut when building websites to a tight budget.
+But that's risky!

-There are many reasons that a website stops working properly, and a lack of testing is often why website problems go live and your customers find the problems before you do!
+There are many reasons why a website stops working properly, and a lack of testing is often why website problems slip through the net and your customers find the problems before you do!